 Unfortunately for her, marriage and being an art monster appear to be mutually exclusive.
 Although Véra Nabokov may have licked her husband's stamps for him, there are few women artists whose husbands do the dusting.
 Never mind producing art, it's hard to find time to even enjoy it.

 Advice for wives circa 1896: The indiscriminate reading of novels is one of the most injurious habits to which a married woman can be subject.
-Besides the false views of human nature it will impart... it produces an indifference to the performance of domestic duties, and contempt for ordinary realities.
+Besides the false views of human nature it will impart... it produces an indifference to the performance of domestic duties, and contempt for ordinary realities.Our narrator has an artistic temperament.
+Concentration and organisation are not her strong suits.
+In short, she is ill-suited to life as a traditional housewife and mother, and she is very aware of it.
+Lest she forget, her husband and daughter are there to remind her.

 It's true that I am feebleminded at the grocery store.
 I write lists that I forget, buy things we don't need or already have.
 Later, my husband will say, did you get toilet paper, did you get ketchup, did you get garlic, and I will say, no, no, I forgot, sorry, here is some butterscotch pudding and some toothpicks and some whiskey sour mix.
-But for now my daughter and I stand shivering in front of the meat case.
+But for now my daughter and I stand shivering in front of the meat case.No marriage is perfect.
+Right?

-"I'm cold," she says.
+"I'm cold," she says.
 "Why can't we go?
 Why do we have to stand here?"

 There is some kind of meat I am supposed to buy.
 A kind of meat to go in a meat recipe.
-"We can go soon," I say.
+"We can go soon," I say.
 "Just wait.
 Let me think for a minute.
 You're not letting me think."

 So lately I've been having this recurring dream: In it, my husband breaks up with me at a party, saying, I'll tell you later.
 Don't pester me.